browserstack/github-actions/run-tests/README.md

     * espresso
     * xcuitest
   * specify which testing framework is the test based on
+* `async`:
+  * Valid Inputs:
+    * true
+    * false
+  * specify if the test need to run in background and not poll for results, useful in case of long running test cases.
+The action will be marked as passed as soon as build is started independent of result.

 > Note: In case you are using this action along with **browserstack/github-actions/upload-app@master** you need not specify app and test_suite in the config and framework in the inputs.
 It will the automatically picked from the previous steps outputs.